bneil/bneil.github.io/content/posts/2023-01-26-slipboxes-and-evergreens.md

 ## The daily practice

 So having setup Obsidian using the aforementioned PARA method and having the bujo setup.
-The daily practice is usually to do the following
+The daily practice is usually to do the following in the morning

 1. Turn on the pomodoro
 1. Create daily note in obsidian
+1. Create the bujo daily note and check any forgotten tasks
-1. Take the notes from the bujo transfer to obsidian daily not
+1. Take the notes from the bujo transfer to obsidian daily note
-1. Transfer previous days notes into todays daily notes

-More to come, stay tuned 😎
+Note that these steps don't use any slipnote methodologies and thats because the first focus of the day is on tasks.
+The slip box is used for developing ideas and expanding them which should happen through the day but isn't explicit.

+`todo add the obsidian templates`

 ## Supported Reading and websites